Treating frozen shoulder

 There's no clinical evidence to show that certain other treatments are effective in treating frozen shoulder, including:

 Surgery and procedures

-It is uncommon to need surgery for a frozen shoulder, but it may be recommended if your symptoms are severe and other treatments have not worked after six months.
+It's uncommon to need surgery for a frozen shoulder, but it may be recommended if your symptoms are severe and other treatments haven't worked after six months.